 Relying parties using assurance level 2, 3 and 4 shall check the current CARL and CRL or use the OCSP service to check the current certificate status prior to certificate use.
-The authenticity and integrity of the CARL and CRL must also be verified.
+The authenticity, integrity, and validity of the CARL, CRL, and the OCSP responses must also be verified.
 Relying parties must take into consideration the risk, responsibility and possible effects to determine independently the interval length for obtaining new certificate revocation information.
 See the regulations in section 9.6.4 for related obligations.